iberatkaya/image-augmentation/README.md

 # Image Augmentation

+> Image augmentation package primarily used for machine learning.

 [![NPM](https://nodei.co/npm/image-augmentation.png)](https://nodei.co/npm/image-augmentation/)

 Image Augmentation is an image augmentation tool primarily used in machine learning.
 It is inspired by the [Augmentor](https://github.com/mdbloice/Augmentor) library in Python.
 Increase the amount of images in your dataset.
 Have some randomness by selecting a probability for each operation.
 The default value for the probability of all operations are 0.5.
 Check out the [API documentation](https://iberatkaya.github.io/image-augmentation/)!